hashicorp/terraform/website/docs/configuration/terraform.html.md

 See [backends](/docs/backends/index.html) for more detail on the `backend` configuration.

+Unlike other aspects of Terraform configuration there is no error checking for invalid attribute or child block names in this block so that older versions of Terraform can still access the `required_version` attribute and produce a version mismatch error, but unsupported attributes should still not be used to prevent collisions with any new keys added in future versions.
+A future version of Terraform may also _begin_ doing such validation, turning any unsupported names into errors.

 **No value within the `terraform` block can use interpolations.** The `terraform` block is loaded very early in the execution of Terraform and interpolations are not yet available.